hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

-Type: `vsphere-clone`
-Artifact BuilderId: `jetbrains.vsphere`
+Type: `vsphere-clone` Artifact BuilderId: `jetbrains.vsphere`

-This builder clones VMs from existing templates.
+This builder clones a virtual machine from an existing template using the uses the vSphere API and then modifies and saves it as a new template.

-- VMware Player is not required.
-- It uses the official vCenter Server API, and does not require ESXi host [modification](/packer/integrations/hashicorp/vsphere/latest/components/builder/vsphere-iso#building-on-a-remote-vsphere-hypervisor)
-- The builder supports versions following the VMware Product Lifecycle Matrix from General Availability to End of General Support.
-Builds on versions that are end of support may work, but configuration options may throw errors if they do not exist in the vSphere API for those versions.
+-> **Important:** This builder is developed to maintain compatibility with VMware vSphere versions until their respective End of General Support dates.
+For detailed information, refer to the [VMware Product Lifecycle Matrix](https://lifecycle.vmware.com).

 ## Examples